Colorado Wine Industry Development Board

 This is the annual overview of CWIDB activities presented during VinCO 2018.

-The CWIDB will hold a normal business meeting on Monday, April 2, 2018 at the Colorado Department of Agriculture in Broomfield.
+The CWIDB will hold a normal business meeting on Friday, June 15, 2018 at CSU’s Western Colorado Research Center–Orchard Mesa in Grand Junction.
 Click on the link for the draft in development for the meeting agenda.

 Part of the funding for the Colorado Wine Industry Development Board comes from ” an excise tax of ten dollars per ton of grapes… [on] all grapes of the vinifera varieties or other produce used in the production of wine in this state by a licensed Colorado winery or vintner’s restaurant, whether true or hybrid.”
 (12-47-503(1)(c)).
 As the Department of Revenue has not defined the term “produce” many wineries pay this tax while other wineries do not.